josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

   More seriously, however: **the Foundation apparently never disclosed to the IRS that it owns the WordPress trademark, nor that it provided an exclusive license to use this trademark to Matt's companies**—which is a big problem, as Matt's claiming it's worth the millions and millions of dollars WP Engine allegedly owes him.
 Yet, no asset remotely near that value has ever been reported on the Foundation's taxes, according to the filing.

-  Essentially, either the WordPress trademark owned by the Foundation (i.e., Matt) is _not_ worth the millions Matt wants for it (because if it was, he should've reported that asset to the IRS)..._or_, it is, and Matt's been filing bad tax reports for several years.
+  Essentially, either the WordPress trademark owned by the Foundation is _not_ worth the millions Matt wants for it (because if it was, he should've reported that asset to the IRS)..._or_, it is, and Matt's been filing bad tax reports for several years.

   _Yikes!_